 Habitat for Humanity of Greater Nashville builds 32-50 houses a year in Davidson, Wilson, Dickson, and Cheatham counties.
 A Habitat build brings together a unique cross section of individuals, corporations, and faith-based organizations that draw inspiration from each other while reaching deep into the heart of Habitat's mission to help more low-income families purchase homes.
 To help support this mission, Habitat is always looking for additional sponsor and volunteer groups to help make these homes a reality.

 Sponsorship: A sponsoring group helps fund and build a Habitat home.
-To sponsor one build day, a group would contribute $7,500 toward the cost of construction and bring 20-25 volunteers to accomplish the construction tasks for the day.
-Some groups may even choose to sponsor multiple days or even a full house (8 build days/$60,000 contribution/200 volunteers).
+In Nashville, to sponsor a one build day, a group would contribute $7,875 toward the cost of construction and bring 20-25 volunteers to accomplish the construction tasks for the day.
+Some groups may even choose to sponsor multiple days or even a full house (8 build days/$63,000 contribution/200 volunteers).
 To learn more about sponsorship, please contact Lauren Lane Payne (firstname.lastname@example.org).

 Volunteer Only: Beyond sponsorships, Habitat is always looking for additional construction volunteers to help build our homes.
 If you are interested in building as a group, or as an individual, please add your contact information to our build contact form.
 Availability on our build site is limited and we will only contact possible volunteers when there is availability and your group size matches our need.
 Sometimes, it may take a few months before volunteers are able to build with us.